 Once established, rain gardens require very little maintenance.
-By using native in a rain garden?
+By using native will mosquitoes breed in a rain garden?
 Since the water will soak into the ground within a day or two, mosquitoes will not lay eggs in it.

 plants, you will eliminate the need for fertilization and pesticides, and your garden will be more successful.